pasevin/blockchain-scripts/README.md

-# ERC20 Token Sender Script
+# ERC20 Blockchain scripts, helpers and automation utils.

-A basic script to send ERC20 tokens from a specific wallet to a list of addresses.
+A collection of helpful utils and automation scripts for my own use with Hardhat.

+## Available scripts:

+- ERC20 token airdrop script.

 TODO: